 Every year AdAge recognizes the most outstanding small to medium agencies from around the world at the Small Agency Awards.
-The 2017 Small Agency Awards was held in Nashville and honored innovative campaigns from boutique agencies and highlighted small agencies having amazing year’s.
+The 2017 Small Agency Awards was held in Nashville and honored innovative campaigns from boutique advertising agencies and highlighted small agencies having amazing year’s.

 Many people believe that the world’s biggest brands and companies only work with big agencies.
 But the agencies below are out to prove that being small doesn’t mean you can’t do big work.
 The marketing landscape is constantly changing and